-Yes, they do!
-Like their human companions, dogs experience dandruff when dead skill cells flake off at a more prolific rate than usual, settling on the fur or hair on your pet's body.
-In dogs, these dry flakes tend to accumulate on the back (particularly near the tail), and you might even notice them when you're petting or scratching your dog.
+Similar to their people, dogs experience dandruff when dead skin cells flake off at a faster rate than usual.
+They then settle on your pet's fur or hair.
+In dogs, these dry flakes typically collect on the back (particularly near the tail).
+You may even notice them when scratching or petting your dog.

-Skin bacterial and fungal infections can also be the cause of dandruff on your dog, as they are adept at taking advantage of damage or weaknesses in your pooch's skin.
-These underlying conditions will have to be treated appropriately to address the dandruff issue.
+Bacterial and fungal skin infections may also lead to dandruff in dogs, as they often target weakness or damage in your pup's skin.
+These underlying conditions will need to be treated appropriately to treat the dandruff problem.

 Idiopathic (Spontaneous) Seborrhea

-Although dandruff is annoying and can be uncomfortable for many dogs if it is mild or seasonal it is usually not a cause for concern.
-If, however, your pet exhibits signs of dry, flaky skin along with these symptoms, head to the vet for a physical examination:
+Dandruff can be bothersome and uncomfortable for dogs, but if it's mild or seasonal, it's generally not a major concern.
+However, if your furry friend displays dry, flaky skin along with other symptoms, it's best to take them to the vet for a physical examination.

 - Skin odor

 - Excessive dandruff